Spanish question words such as quién, cuándo, and dónde translate simply and smoothly between English and Spanish, not

 English: I don’t know if I want to make vegetable soup or fish soup for dinner.
 Which (one) do you feel like?

 Español: No sé si quiero hacer sopa de verduras o sopa de pescado para la cena. ¿Cuál te apetece?

 English: We have four desserts left.
 Which (ones) haven’t you tried?

 Español: Nos quedan cuatro postres. ¿Cuáles no has probado?

 The choice between ‘what’ and ‘which’ sometimes makes for a fun discussion in English.
-In contrast, the rules for qué vs cuál are more simply defined in Spanish by the above set of phrases.
+In contrast, the rules for qué vs cuál are more well-defined in Spanish by the above set of phrases.

 It might take a little getting used to, but if you remember the phrases from this post, you will be able to avoid any mistakes with qué vs cuál.

-I suggest you take one phrase from the post and use as often as you can, then come back, choose another, and go again.
+I suggest you take one phrase from the post and use it as often as you can, then come back, choose another, and go again.

-If you loved this tip, you can get more tips just like it in your inbox every week, please sign up for our “Español de la Semana” newsletter here.
+If you loved this tip, you can get more tips just like it in your inbox every week with our weekly newsletter “Español de la Semana“.